rachellevanger/tda-persistence-explorer/README.md

 Once your local notebook server is running, navigate to `/doc/Tutorial.ipynb` and start up the notebook.
 The Tutorial will walk you through a sample dataset provided with this installation.

-NOTE: Currently the width of the image and persistence diagrams are hardcoded to only work with the test data.
-We are working on updating this.

 # Maintainer Notes

 The `ImagePersistence` program is built and placed in `/source/PersistenceExplorer/bin`.
 The Python package installer then copies this executable onto path so it can be used.